Bintehassan/neighbourhood-map/README.md

 --- <ListView />
 ```

-- Locations are fetched inside <App />
+- Locations are fetched inside <App/>
-- The Map, Markers and infoWindow are in <Map />
+- The Map, Markers and infoWindow are in <Map/>
-- The list of locations displayed is in <ListView />
+- The list of locations displayed is in <ListView/>

 ### Credits